Celebrate Chinese New Year at the Beijing Dongyue Temple Fair

 - Location: Beijing

-Temple fairs are popular activities during the Chinese Lunar New Year celebration, also known as Spring Festival, in many parts of China, including Beijing.
+Temple fairs are popular activities in many parts of China during the Chinese Lunar New Year celebration (Spring Festival).
 Happiness is celebrated at the Dongyue Temple Fair, one of the oldest temple fairs in Beijing.

 Temple Fair Activities